Moving Abroad: Tips for a Successful International Move

 So, what are some of the things you need to do before you make the big move to Australia from New Zealand?
 Here, the experts at New Zealand Movers, who have over 40 years of experience in moving Kiwis across the Tasman, outline a detailed checklist when moving to Australia from NZ.

-2. Find a job
+2. Find a Job

 It’s always easier to move to Australia from NZ when you’ve lined up a job on the other side first.
 Not only will this give you peace of mind regarding a financial safety net, but your new employer may also be able to cover part of the cost of moving, flights, etc.

-3. Choosing the right city
+3. Choosing the Right City

 Australia is a big place, and with remote work becoming more and more common, you may have significantly wider options for choosing where you’re going to live.
 More than 85% of the population lives within 50km of the coast.
 Major cities like Sydney and Melbourne are renowned for their coastlines, but smaller, arguably undervalued cities like Coffs Harbour and Townsville also have their fair share of amazing beaches.